google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 ## Sending Push Messages

 When it comes to sending a push message we ultimately need some event to trigger the process of sending a message to users.
-A common approach would be creating an admin page that let's you configure and trigger the push message.
+A common approach is creating an admin page that let's you configure and trigger the push message.
 But you could create a program to run locally or any other approach that allows accessing the list of `PushSubscriptions` and running the code to trigger the push message.